The Hungry Bites

 Instructions

 • Rinse lentils and transfer them to a pot.
-Fill with water, enough to cover them by 2-3 inches, and boil for 20-30 minutes or until cooked but not mushy.
+Fill with water, enough to cover them by 2-3 inches, bring to a boil, then reduce heat to a gentle simmer and cook for 17-20 minutes or until al dente (see note #1).
 Drain well and set aside.

-When bulgur is soft and tender drain it and transfer it to a large bowl.
+• When bulgur is soft and tender drain it well and transfer it to a large bowl.
+Add the lentils, the cucumber, red pepper, parsley, tomatoes, cumin, black pepper, salt, lemon juice, and olive oil.
+Mix well with a spoon.

-Add cumin, salt, pepper, lemon juice and olive oil.
+Taste and adjust the salt, lemon juice and olive oil.

 Notes